MichaelTMiyoshi/CSharpWithMiyoshi/CodeReading/01_Output.md

   Console.WriteLine($"{x} {y} {z}");
 ```

 Modify the code so that each number is on its own line.
-Also, line up the decimal points and ensure that there are 7 digits (or spaces) to the left of the decimal point.
+Line up the decimal points and ensure that there are 7 digits (or spaces) to the left of the decimal point.
 Also, make sure that you output 3 digits after the decimal point.
 Your output should look like the following:

 ```
       1.001